 Assessing APS compliance

-Licence holders must report any licence non-compliance to EPA immediately, and explain any non-compliance in their APS, including what actions have since been taken to address the issue.
-EPA compares the non-compliance reported in the APS with our internal information.
-We will investigate discrepancies or issues that are identified.
+Any licence non-compliance must be reported to EPA immediately.
+Licence holders must also explain any non-compliance in their APS, including what actions have since been taken to address the issue.